rutum/rutum.github.io/_posts/2021-04-25-language-models.md

 - training dataset
 - test dataset
 - held out dataset

+We use the language model to compute scores on the test dataset, and use the heldout and training dataset to optimize out language model.

+### Extrinsic Evaluation
+To compute extrinsic evaluation of a language model, we compute the effect of a new language model on the final end to end product that it is integrated with.
+Good scores during intrinsic evaluation does not always mean better scores during extrinsic evaluation, which is why both the types of evaluation are important.

 #### Perplexity
 [Perplexity](https://en.wikipedia.org/wiki/Perplexity) is the measure of computation of the probabilities learned from the training dataset and applied on the test dataset.
 Perplexity is represented as $PP$ and is measured as the inverse probability of the test set, normalized by the number of words.